 Accordingly, Palestine's strategic importance was not lost on either empire, as they often struggled for control over her important trade and military routes.

 The people of Palestine, thus, felt the imprint of many different cultures and religions.
-The history of Palestine and its people were influenced significantly by this diversity.
+The people were influenced significantly by this diversity.

 They also felt the brunt of war.
 Empires waged war over the important trade routes in Palestine, and sought to control this strategically located little stretch of land.